Kirstin813/L4-Individual-Project/timelog.md

 ### 2 Nov 2021
 * *1 hour* Implementing suggested changes to the interface of the webpage
-* *0.5 hour* Running simlple tests to make sure it works
+* *0.5 hour* Running simple tests to make sure it works

 ### 3 Nov 2021
 * *0.5 hour* Further research into FaceAPIs